droglenc/NCNRS349/resources/Syllabus-Current.md

 </table>

 #### Homework

-Several homework assignments will be assigned per major course topic. **PRINTED** assignments are **due at the beginning of the class period on the assigned due date** (announced in class and on the [Dates page](Dates-Current){:target="_blank"}).
+Several homework assignments will be assigned per major course topic. **PRINTED** assignments are **due at the beginning of the class period on the assigned due date** (announced in class and on the [Dates page](Dates-Current)).
 Assignments not handed in at the beginning of the class period will be considered late.
 Late assignments will not be accepted.
 The lowest approximately 20% of homework grades will be excluded when computing your overall grade.

 Each homework assigment is worth 10 points and will be graded in two parts.
-The first part is an assessment of completeness and formatting (each assignment should follow [the expectations outlined here](hwformat){:target="_blank"}) according to the following rubric.
+The first part is an assessment of completeness and formatting (each assignment should follow [the expectations outlined here](hwformat)) according to the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">